-The initial 13 members of CC4CA are Boulder County, the City of Fort Collins, the City of Boulder, Eagle County, Summit County, the City of Lafayette, the City of Golden, Pitkin County, San Miguel County, the City of Aspen, the Town of Vail, the Town of Telluride, and the Town of Mountain Village.
+The initial 14 members of CC4CA are Boulder County, the City of Fort Collins, the City of Westminster, the City of Boulder, Eagle County, Summit County, the City of Lafayette, the City of Golden, Pitkin County, San Miguel County, the City of Aspen, the Town of Vail, the Town of Telluride, and the Town of Mountain Village.
 Already, the coalition represents one-ninth of all Coloradans, and additional local governments are expected to soon join CC4CA.

 CC4CA is guided by a steering committee of representatives from its members, and administered by the Rocky Mountain Climate Organization, a nonprofit group with 12 years of experience working with Colorado local governments on climate change policy.
 The coalition has retained Frontline Public Affairs to represent it before the General Assembly and other state and federal departments and offices.
 Effective advocacy on climate matters at the state and federal levels is not possible without professional representation, and pooling resources through a statewide coalition is the most cost-effective way for local governments to achieve that professional representation.